CodeandCoffeeCommunity/.github/profile/README.md

 ### Developer Advocacy Program
 - We're always looking for Developer Advocates.
 You informally report to the lead organizer to help achieve determined metrics around community growth, product vision/strategy, and partnership/sponsorships via your own autonomy.
-Ideally for folks with marketing experience and/or professional software engineers that like C&C!
+Ideally for folks with marketing experience and/or professional software engineers that really like C&C and can bring other software folks!

 ### Organizing
 - Higher committment role.
 The core group of folks that run these events.
 These are people that strive to build trust with attendees and understands the impact of being a public figure within the community.